Provably Correct Algorithms for Matrix Column Subset Selection with Selectively Sampled Data

 Theorem \ref{thm_relative_cx} shows that when the input matrix $\mat M$ is the sum of an exact low rank matrix $\mat A$ and a stochastic noise matrix $\mat R$, then by selecting exact $k$ columns from $\mat M$ using iterative norm sampling one can upper bound the selection error $\|\mat M-\mat C\mat C^\dagger\mat M\|_F$ by the best rank-$k$ approximation error $\|\mat M-\mat M_k\|_F$ within a multiplicative factor that does not depend on the matrix size $n$.
 Such relative error guarantee is much stronger than the additive error bound provided in Theorem \ref{thm_additive_cx} as when $\mat M$ is exactly low rank the error is eliminated with high probability.
-In fact, when the input matrix $\mat M$ is exactly low rank the first phase of the proposed algorithm (Line 1 to Line 9 in Algorithm \ref{alg_relative_cx}) resembles the adaptive sampling algorithm proposed in \cite{akshay-nips,power-adaptivity} for matrix and tensor completion in the sense that at each iteration all columns falling exactly onto the span of already selected columns will have zero norm after projection and hence will never be sampled again.
+In fact, when the input matrix $\mat M$ is exactly low rank the first phase of the proposed algorithm (Line 1 to Line 9 in Algorithm \ref{alg_relative_cx}) resembles the adaptive sampling algorithm proposed in \citep{akshay-nips,power-adaptivity} for matrix and tensor completion in the sense that at each iteration all columns falling exactly onto the span of already selected columns will have zero norm after projection and hence will never be sampled again.
 However, we are unable to generalize our algorithm to general full-rank inputs because it is difficult to bound the incoherence level of projected columns (and hence the projection accuracy itself later on) without a stochastic noise model.
 We present a new algorithm with slightly worse error bounds in Section \ref{subsec:lscore} which can handle general high-rank inputs.